 Loan refunds will be made after crediting financial aid funds students have accepted against initial charges to the student's billing account including, but not limited to, tuition, mandatory fees, payment plans, room and board, course material fees, etc. and the remaining balance (if any) will thereafter be refunded to the student.
 The credit balance refunded after deduction of the initial charges on a student's billing account may not reflect additional and subsequent charges and fees that may be incurred AFTER receiving a refund of the net balance.
 The refund of the remaining credit balance is not intended as a final accounting of all charges incurred and any additional charges not deducted from the financial aid funds and not reflected in the balance refunded must be timely paid.

 Refunds will only be issued on credit balances.
-Refunds of overpayment may be requested in person or in writing to the Business Office.
+Refunds of overpayment (non-federal aid) may be requested in person or in writing to the Business Office.
 Overpayments are not automatically refunded.
-Refunds from Federal Loan proceeds (if any) will be issued within 14 days of disbursement.
+Refunds from Federal Loan proceeds are automatically refunded and will be issued within 14 days of disbursement.
 If the disbursement creates a credit, the refund will be issued to the borrower of the loan.
-Once the academic term begins, refunds will be available on Tuesday or Thursday.
+Once the academic term begins, refunds will be available on Wednesday or Friday (pending approval).
 Refunds will NOT be processed prior to the beginning of the term or for any pending aid that has not yet disbursed.

 Students have the option to pick up their refund, have it mailed to the address on file, or electronically deposited to the bank account of their choice.
 Refunds will NOT be mailed to campus housing.
 During the first two weeks of each semester, refunds are held for pick-up in the Business Office unless the student has signed up for eReimbursement.
-This can be done by logging into GaelXpress and clicking MY BANK ACCT - eREIMBURSEMENT.
-Any check not picked up within the first two weeks of each semester will automatically be mailed to the permanent address on file.
+This can be done by logging into GX 2.0 and clicking Refunds, Reimbursements, AP.
+Any check not picked up within the first two weeks of each semester will automatically be mailed to the permanent address on file (not campus housing).
 If the student is no longer eligible to receive financial aid or student loans, his/her account will be adjusted accordingly.
 Any refund received from these funds must be reimbursed to Saint Mary’s IMMEDIATELY.

 * Credits resulting from Federal Parent PLUS loans will be issued to the parent borrower.
-Parents are not eligilbe for eReimbursement
+Parents are not eligible for eReimbursement.

 * Refunds will not be processed until a credit appears on the account and all charges, including payment plan budgets, are paid in full.